 Should you rely on Wi-Fi on Kilimanjaro?

-It is important to not rely on Wi-Fi on Kilimanjaro.
+It is important not to rely on Wi-Fi on Kilimanjaro.
 The connection can be slow and unreliable, especially at higher altitudes.
-It is also important to note that there is no cell phone reception on the mountain.
+It is also important to note that the mountain has no cell phone reception.

-If you need to stay connected to the outside world, it is best to bring a satellite phone or a satellite-enabled device.
+If you need to stay connected to the outside world, bringing a satellite phone or a satellite-enabled device is best.
 You can also rent satellite phones before heading to Tanzania.

 Tips for using Wi-Fi on Kilimanjaro